CFP 26.06.2025

 Office Hours: Women Artists at Work in the Art World, 1945–1990.

-This edited volume seeks proposals for original, unpublished essays exploring the understudied multifaceted roles of women artists who variously served as arts administrators, educators, program officers, curators, writers, and cultural organizers, respectively, in the United States after World War II until the 1990s.
+This edited volume seeks proposals for original, unpublished essays exploring the understudied multifaceted roles of women artists who served variously as arts administrators, educators, program officers, curators, writers, and cultural organizers in the United States and Americas, respectively, after World War II until the 1990s.
 By foregrounding the structural, curatorial, and bureaucratic labor of women artists who worked within, alongside, and against the art world’s dominant frameworks, Office Hours aims to reframe the institutional histories and feminist art discourse in the second half of the twentieth century.

 We welcome contributions that explore individual case studies, collective initiatives, or broader structural critiques.
-Interdisciplinary approaches that bridge art history, museum studies, feminist theory, archival studies, and labor history are especially encouraged.
+Interdisciplinary approaches that bridge art history, museum studies, feminist theory, archival studies, and labor history are especially encouraged, as are explorations about global women artists working in administrative capacities within the US.

 Possible Topics Include:

-Feminist collectives and artist-run institutions (e.g., Woman’s Building, A.I.R.
-Gallery, Artemisia)
+- Feminist collectives and artist-run institutions (e.g., Woman’s Building, A.I.R.
+Gallery, Artemisia, the Women’s Interart Center, Social and Public Art Resource Center – SPARC)

 We are seeking 8–10 contributors for chapters of 6,000–8,000 words.
 Proposals should include a 300–500 word abstract, brief bio (150 words), and any relevant institutional affiliations.